Opal Guide - October's Birthstone

 1. Pick the Metal That Complements the Gem

-• Sterling Silver: Brings out cooler tones and blues.
+• Sterling Silver: Brings out cooler tones and blues for a crisp, modern look.

-• Rose Gold: Enhances pink and pastel shades — perfect for Peruvian Pink Opal.
+• Rose Gold: Enhances pink and pastel shades — especially gorgeous with Peruvian Pink Opal.

-• Creativity & Renewal – Ethiopian or Crystal Opal
+• Creativity & Renewal: Ethiopian Welo or crystal opal

 Styling Tips: How to Wear Opal Jewelry

-• Mix gemstones: Opal pairs beautifully with moonstone, pearl, or rose quartz for a soft, bohemian look.
+• Mix gemstones: Opal pairs beautifully with moonstone, pearl, and rose quartz for a soft, dreamy look.

-• Minimalist tip: Let one opal statement piece shine — like a single iridescent drop necklace.
+• Minimalist tip: Let one opal statement piece shine — like a single iridescent drop necklace or a delicate opal bracelet you never take off.

 Opal Care Tips

-• Direct sunlight and moisture-free storage — opals contain water and can dry out
+• Prolonged direct sunlight and bone-dry storage — opals contain natural water and can dry out over time.

 Is Opal a Good Gift?

 Absolutely.
-Opal is not only meaningful for October birthdays, but also makes a wonderful gift for:
+Opal is meaningful far beyond October birthdays and makes a beautiful gift for:

 • 14th anniversaries

-At Lolabean, we handcraft real gemstone jewelry using dainty, high-quality materials like:
+At Lolabean, we handcraft real gemstone jewelry in our New York studio using dainty, high-quality materials like:

 Each piece is infused with meaning and made to last.
-Shop our most-loved pieces below:
+Shop some of our most-loved styles:

 Common Opal Questions (FAQ)